jmor2000/labview_python_bridge/README.md

 > [!WARNING]
 > - Restarting 'Your-Python-App' will disconnect your 'Your-Labview-App', and destroy any data still in either queue.</br>
-> - Getting the conversion between Labview data types (e.g. Double) and Python (e.g. Float) can be a pain, I highly recommend sticking to JSON formats, as the data queues transfer a String data types.
+> - Getting the conversion between Labview data types (e.g. Double, Flatten, etc) and Python data types can be a pain, I highly recommend sticking to JSON formats, as the data queues transfer 'String' data types.

 ## 👤 Author